Beastdzns/BharatTrace/README.md

-# Xion Hackron - Supply-Track
+# Xion Hackron - CLINKIT

 ## Solution Overview

-Our solution, **Supply-Track**, is a comprehensive logistics and inventory management system that leverages cutting-edge technology to optimize sales, reduce waste, and enhance efficiency.
+Our solution, **CLINKIT**, is a comprehensive logistics and inventory management system that leverages cutting-edge technology to optimize sales, reduce waste, and enhance efficiency.
 This system is designed to offer dynamic solutions for managing product inventory, crew schedules, and carbon footprints, making it the perfect tool for businesses seeking to streamline their logistics operations.

 ### 1. Expiry-Based Dynamic Discounting
 We have implemented a set of mathematical algorithms that dynamically adjust discounts based on product expiry dates.
 By doing so, we optimize sales and minimize waste, ensuring that products nearing expiration are sold off quickly at a discount.
 This solution not only boosts sales but also improves sustainability by reducing product wastage.